rachlbrown/rust-core/README.md

-A stub standard library for Rust.
-It will provide a baseline level of support for freestanding Rust, and extended functionality based on the availability of the standard C library, POSIX and OS-specific features.
+A lightweight standard library for Rust with freestanding support.
+It provides a baseline level of functionality without any external dependencies, and an extended set of features in a traditional hosted environment.

-Rust lacks support for static linking and whole program optimization, so the `core` library is designed to be directly included as a module within a single `#[no_std]` crate.
-When these limitations are fixed, it will become a regular crate usable in a multi-crate project.

-In the short term, this project aims to ease the use of Rust in freestanding and real-time use cases.
-Identifying any language issues specific to these niches is important.

-The long-term goal is for the necessary changes to be adopted by the Rust standard library to ease the maintenance burden.
-However, exploring the area in a separate repository is easier.
+The `core` library is currently designed to be used as a module, but as Rust's support for static linking and link-time optimization matures it will move towards the standard crate model.

 # Configuration